LuksiePanthera/Lupita-Luksie-Protocol/readme.md

 - **Questions?** Open an Issue.
 - **Improvements or contributions?** Submit a Pull Request.
 - **Collaboration?** Reach out.
-I am open to projects that need design tools, testing, or creative direction.
+I am open to projects that need design tools, testing, synergies, probing, simulating or creative direction.

 **My role:** Design Architecture.
-Contributor when I can.
+Contribute when I can.
 **Your role:** Build.
 Test.
 Improve.
 Share.
 Co-design.

 ---

 ## Project Collaboration

-If you are working on something that could use this protocol as a foundation—AI models, navigation systems, educational tools, creative projects—reach out.
-I am open to collaboration, especially if you need design tools or conceptual frameworks.
+If you are working on something that could use this protocol as a foundation—AI models, navigation systems, simulation tools, creative projects—reach out.
+I am open to collaboration, especially if you need design tools, architecture or conceptual frameworks/thinking.

 **Open an Issue with the tag "collaboration" and let's talk.**